-Do deep breathing exercises and meditate to free the mind of troubles
+Do deep breathing exercises and meditate to free your mind of troubles

-Take care of the self-esteem; remember that everyone has skills and talents
+Take care of your self-esteem; remember that you have skills and talents

-Remember that everyone has limitations, and continually acknowledge them
+Remember that you have limitations, and continually acknowledge them

-Set goals; remember that one may not be able to do everything like before
+Set goals; remember that you may not be able to do everything like before

 Have a balanced diet

-Treat themselves to a massage once in a while
+Treat yourself to a massage once in a while

 Keep in contact with friends and take part in interesting activities

-Let friends or family know that they welcome help; allow them to help with respite care
+Let friends or family know that you welcome help; allow them to help with respite care

-When visiting the doctor, caregivers can talk about their caregiving responsibilities, not just their loved ones’ symptoms
+When you visit the doctor, talk about your caregiving responsibilities, not just your loved one’s symptoms